Christie Front Drive (album)

 Christie Front Drive is the only studio album by the indie rock band Christie Front Drive.
-It was released in 1996 on Caulfield Records, and re-released as a remastered edition with DVD on Magic Bullet Records.
-Bonus DVD contains the band's final performance in 1996.
+It was released in 1997 on Caulfield Records, and re-released by Magic Bullet Records as a remastered edition with a bonus DVD containing the band's final live performance in 1996.
 "Radio" appeared on a best-of emo songs list by Vulture.

+Music

+Christie Front Drive has been called "one of the more expansive records of the genre."
+AllMusic described the style as "somewhere on the poppier end of emo (or the emo-ish end of indie-pop, depending on one's perspective)."